On Robust Empirical Likelihood for Nonparametric Regression with Application to Regression Discontinuity Designs: Real data analysis

 The first dataset, analyzed in \cite{klavsnja2017}, contains municipal mayoral election vote shares for political parties in Brazil during the period 1996 to 2012.
 We aim to investigate the impact of a party’s victory in an election on its likelihood of winning the subsequent election within the same municipality.
 For a given party, the vote margin is defined as the difference between the party’s vote share and that of its strongest opponent in the same election.
 Then, the forcing variable $X_i$ represents the vote margin at the $t$-th election, and the outcome variable $Y_i$ denotes the vote margin in the subsequent $(t+1)$-th election.
 To clarify, we only consider municipalities where the incumbent party competes for reelection at $t+1$.
 The final dataset includes $n = 5460$ municipalities, divided into a treatment group and a control group.
 The treatment group consists of 3242 municipalities where the party won the $t$-election ($X_i \geq 0$), while the control group includes 2218 municipalities where the party lost at $t$ ($X_i < 0$).
 We thus focus on testing whether $\tau_{\SRD}=0$ at the cutoff point $x = 0$, which serves as the threshold between electoral loss and victory.
 For a detailed falsification analysis validating the RD design, see \cite{Cattaneo2020}.

-Table~\ref{real.brazil} presents $p$-values and confidence intervals at $95\%$ confidence level for the competing methods, together with the selected values of $\hat h_{\text{opt}}$ and $\hat b_{\text{opt}}$.
+Table~\ref{real.brazil} presents $p$-values and confidence intervals at $95\%$ confidence level for the competing methods, together with the selected values of $\hat h_{\text{mse}}$ and $\hat b_{\text{mse}}$.
 Several patterns are observable.
 First, all methods suggest a statistically significant and negative effect with $p$-values close to 0.
 This agrees with \cite{klavsnja2017}, which concluded that becoming the incumbent party can lead to electoral losses in subsequent elections.
 Second, the three robust methods (TR, DR and CCT) produce wider confidence intervals, reflecting their improved ability to account for bias and variability in the bias estimation.
-Specifically, TR yields a confidence interval of $[-10.278, -2.936]$, while DR returns $[-10.272, -2.672]$.
-The CCT method provides a comparable confidence interval $[-10.271, -2.987]$.
+Specifically, TR yields a confidence interval of $[-10.621, -3.290]$, while DR returns $[-10.720, -3.088]$.
+The CCT method provides a comparable confidence interval $[-10.576, -3.340]$.
 Third, among the robust methods, CCT delivers a symmetric confidence interval centered at $\hat \tau_\SRD$ due to its construction, whereas both TR and DR produce asymmetric and fully data-adaptive confidence intervals.
-Notably, DR results in a slightly wider interval compared to CCT and TR, which may indicate improved empirical coverage, as evidenced by Table~\ref{opt.case3} in Section~\ref{sec:sim.RDD}.
+Notably, DR results in a slightly wider interval compared to CCT and TR, which may indicate improved empirical coverage, as evidenced by Table~\ref{opt.case3} in Section~\ref{sec:sim.RDD}. {Table~S7 in the supplementary material further reports the numerical results with \(b=\hat h_{\mathrm{mse}}=14.342\).
+The conclusions are similar.
+All methods continue to reject the null at the \(5\%\) level and imply a negative effect of incumbency on the subsequent vote margin.
+As expected, setting \(b=h\) leads to narrower confidence intervals than those obtained with the larger $\hat b_{\text{mse}}$.}